 It’s very common for vulva-owners to need clitoral stimulation in order to achieve orgasm.
-One of the most tried-and-tested means of simultaneous orgasm is using a Queen Bee or other wand vibrator during sex to hasten orgasm for the vulva owner.
+One of the most tried-and-tested means of simultaneous orgasm is using a wand vibrator during sex to hasten orgasm for the vulva owner.
 Sex blogger Tawney Darling said: ‘I’ll put the hitachi (or other favorite toy) on my clitoris while my husband is inside me.
 I get close first and with the combined vibrations on him and speeding up at that point we can often finish at the same time or close.’
 And Backwoods Bedroom told us: ‘toys are a huge part of how we accomplish this’.

 If a penis-owner needs a boost, adding a butt plug or cock ring can be very helpful.

 Most agree that good communication, and familiarity with each others’ bodies and minds, are important for simultaneous orgasm – ‘sexual syncing’ as Hanna Sex Fairy Reviews calls it.
 Different people achieve this in different ways.
 For D/s couples, the power play of asking or giving permission to orgasm is important, for example.